k3anderson/ScottishSummit/README.md

 Power Apps
 1) Import the "Power Apps - BypassConsent.zip" into Power Apps - this is a create as new import and contains a Power App and flow
 2) Open the app in the editor
-3) Edit the OnStart property of the app and replace "<ADMIN ACCOUNT ID>" with the Object ID of the account you plan to run your script with
+3) Edit the OnStart property of the app and replace "ADMIN ACCOUNT ID" with the Object ID of the account you plan to run your script with
 4) You will notice that the submit button will be disabled if the Admin account being used is not an owner of the the App you have selected
     - Manually assign co-ownership of the app to your account either in Power Apps or the PowerPlatform admin centre
     - You can add in the functionality to add this account to the app as an owner using the exiting connections in the App
-5) You may need to reconnect the flow to the submit button/app -  make sure to copy out the existing value before reconnecting the flow because it will clear the value when you re-add the flow
+5) You may need to reconnect the flow to the submit button/app after updating the flow in Power Automate -  make sure to copy out the existing value before reconnecting the flow because it will clear the value when you re-add the flow
 6) Save and Publish

 Power Automate
 1) Open the imported flow and turn it on
 2) All the variables should match to the Power App and the script
 3) Add in a "Create Job" Azure Automation connection
-    - Select your Subscription, Resource Group, Azure Automation Account and Script
+    - Select your Subscription, Resource Group, Azure Automation Account and Runbook
     - Add in your AppID value and your RemoveConsent value to the Parameters
 4) Update the Respond to Power Apps connection to include the "Create Job Status" to allow it to be returned to the Power App
 5) Save the flow